analogdevicesinc/ai8x-training/README.md

 The following step is needed to add new network models:

-1. Implement a new network model (see `models/ai84net.py` for an example).
+* Implement a new network model based on the constraints described earlier, see [Custom nn.Modules](#custom-nnmodules) (and `models/ai84net.py` for an example).
 The file must include the `models` data structure that describes the model (name, minimum number of inputs, and whether it can handle 1D or 2D inputs). `models` can list multiple models in the same file.

 The following steps are needed for new data formats and datasets:

+#### Data Loader

-1. Develop a data loader in PyTorch, see https://pytorch.org/tutorials/beginner/data_loading_tutorial.html.
+Develop a data loader in PyTorch, see https://pytorch.org/tutorials/beginner/data_loading_tutorial.html.
 See `datasets/mnist.py` for an example.

+The data loader must include a loader function, for example `mnist_get_datasets(data, load_train=True, load_test=True)`. `data` is a tuple of the specified data directory and the program arguments, and the two bools specify whether training and/or test data should be loaded.

+The data loader is expected to download and preprocess the datasets as needed and install everything in the specified location.

+The loader returns a tuple of two PyTorch Datasets for training and test data.

+#### `datasets` Data Structure

-2. Add the new data loader to a new file in the `datasets`  directory (for example `datasets/mnist.py`).
+Add the new data loader to a new file in the `datasets`  directory (for example `datasets/mnist.py`).
 The file must include the `datasets` data structure that describes the dataset and points to the new loader. `datasets` can list multiple datasets in the same file.
-The `regression` key in the structure can be set to `True` to automatically select the `--regression` command line argument.

 The `input` key describes the dimensionality of the data, and the first dimension is passed as `num_channels` to the model, whereas the remaining dimensions are passed as `dimension`.
 For example, `'input': (1, 28, 28)` will be passed to the model as `num_channels=1` and `dimensions=(28,28)`.

+The optional `regression` key in the structure can be set to `True` to automatically select the `--regression` command line argument. `regression` defaults to `False`.

+The optional `visualize` key can point to a custom visualization function used when creating `--embedding`.
+The input to the function (format NCHW for 2D data, or NCL for 1D data) is a batch of data (with N ≤ 100).
+The default handles square RGB or monochrome images.
+For any other data, a custom function must be supplied.

+#### Training and Verification Data

-3. The training/verification data is located (by default) in `data/DataSetName`, for example `data/CIFAR10`.
+The training/verification data is located (by default) in `data/DataSetName`, for example `data/CIFAR10`.
 The location can be overridden with the `--data target_directory` command line argument.

-The data loader is expected to download and preprocess the datasets as needed and install everything in the specified location.
+#### Training Process

 Train the new network/new dataset.
 See `go_mnist.sh` for a command line example.